Jwhiteh28/ActiveDirectoryLab/README.md

 <br/>
 Setup Remote Desktop for non-administrative users on CLIENT1: <br/>
 We setup the Remote Desktop on Client1 this will allow Domain Users to use remote desktop to control this PC(CLIENT1) Right click start > Systems > on the About go to Remote Desktop > under User Accounts click, Select users that can remotely access this PC > click Add > type domain users and OK until finish.
 Make sure Remote Desktop is enable.
+Normally you would do this in Group policies to do multiple computers at once but for this example I did only one.
 <br/>
 <img src="https://i.imgur.com/4jIQKKu.png" width="600" alt="AD"/>
 <img src="https://i.imgur.com/WnHGr4t.png" width="600" alt="AD"/>